-Personal & Coast History
+Personal and Career History

 Noel attended the University of British Columbia between 2001-05, culminating in a Bachelor of Arts combined majors in Economics and Geography.
 During his years at UBC he became active in student politics, attending 7 different ‘Model UN’ conferences and actively engaging his cohort in political debate.
 In 2005 Noel was chosen by his peers to lead the UBC Delegation to compete at the NCAA ‘National Model UN Conference’, held annually at the UN Headquarters in New York.

-After this experience Noel was elected to the BC Green Party Provincial Council as a ‘Regional Representative’ for West Vancouver, North Vancouver, Sea to Sky and the Sunshine Coast.
+In 2013 Noel was elected to the BC Green Party Provincial Council as a ‘Regional Representative’ for West Vancouver, North Vancouver, Sea to Sky and the Sunshine Coast.
 During his first year on council he was pivotal in a leadership change that saw 8 out of 14 candidates recruited from his region.
 Furthermore, they managed to elect from this group: a Chair, Vice-Chair, Secretary and Councillor, transforming the face of the BC Green Party.